MicrosoftDocs/playfab-docs/playfab-docs/what-is-playfab.md

 # What is PlayFab?

 PlayFab is a complete backend platform for live games with managed game services, real-time analytics, and LiveOps.
-Boost your revenue and increase player engagement while cutting costs.
+PlayFab enables you to boost your revenue and increase player engagement while cutting costs.
 This topic provides a high-level overview of the PlayFab features.

-PlayFab's backend services reduce the barriers to launch for game developers, offering both large and small studios cost-effective development solutions that scale with their games and help them engage, retain and monetize players.
-PlayFab enables developers to use the intelligent cloud to build and operate games, analyze gaming data and improve overall gaming experiences.
-The PlayFab platform is a natural complement to Azure for gaming (Visit azure.com/gaming for more info).
-Azure, with locations in 42 regions worldwide, provides world-class server infrastructure, allowing creators to focus on building great games with best-available global reach.
-For gamers, this leads to a higher, faster degree of innovation and better experiences.
+PlayFab's backend services reduce the barriers to launching games.
+To studios large and small, the services offer cost-effective development solutions that scale with the games and help the studios engage, retain, and monetize players.
+The services also enable developers to use the intelligent cloud to build and operate games, analyze gaming data, and improve overall gaming experiences.

-Using PlayFab you can:

-* Remove the challenges of building, managing, and running servers at scale with a complete back-end solution.
+The PlayFab platform is a natural complement to [Azure for game development](https://azure.microsoft.com/en-us/solutions/gaming/#overview).
+With locations in 42 regions worldwide, Azure provides world-class server infrastructure and allows creators to focus on building great games with best-available global reach<!--Please clarify "best-available global reach"-->.
+For gamers, this leads to better experiences and to a higher degree of innovation achieved faster.

-* Instantly scale dedicated multiplayer servers that deliver low latency and high reliability for real-time gameplay.
+With PlayFab, you can instantly scale dedicated multiplayer servers that deliver low latency and high reliability for real-time gameplay<!--This is all that's left of the original list.
+Can we move this sentence to a paragraph above?-->.
-* Use multiple forms of built-in authentication to track players across devices.
-* Quickly create leaderboards to more deeply engage players.
-* Accelerate growth with economy services that let you create and track virtual currencies, manage stores of items, and process payments.

 To use PlayFab features, you must sign up for a [PlayFab account](https://developer.playfab.com/en-us/sign-up).